-One of the most frequent questions I receive from those who read this blog (whether piano teachers or students), is how to prepare for diploma exams and how to select an interesting, innovative programme.
+One of the most frequent questions I receive from those who read this blog, whether piano teachers or students, is how to prepare for diploma exams and how to select an interesting, innovative programme.
 My blog post today seeks to answer the latter question.
-There is no ‘correct’ answer of course, as programming is a very personal choice; it can be a lengthy process, and one which is totally dependent on a candidate’s ability (elements such as a pupil’s current technical control, musicianship and their commitment, must all be considered).
+There is no ‘correct’ answer of course, as programming is a very personal choice; it can be a lengthy process, and one which is totally dependent on a candidate’s ability.
+Elements such as a pupil’s current technical control, musicianship and their commitment, must all be considered, too.

 I have several students preparing to take their diploma exams over the coming months.
 Diplomas are for those who have taken Grade 8 (the final amateur piano exam of the majority of exam boards here in the UK, and many worldwide), and are moving on to more advanced repertoire; professional qualifications are attained for those who are successful.
-In my opinion, the performing diplomas such as the DipABRSM (it’s possible to take piano teaching diplomas too) serve as ideal preparation for those wishing to attend music college or study music at university.
+In my opinion, the performing diplomas such as the DipABRSM serve as ideal preparation for those wishing to attend music college or study music at university.

 My pupils have decided to take the ATCL (exam board: Trinity College) followed by the DipABRSM (exam board: ABRSM) a term later.
 These particular tests represent the first level of diplomas (the higher exams being the LTCL and LRSM, followed by the FTCL and FRSM).

 A diploma programme can take anything from a few weeks to a couple of years to prepare.
 Therefore an important criteria is to choose works which you not only love, but ones which you are happy to live with for a long time.
 Occasionally, pupils will learn pieces, leave them and return to them at a later date, but generally once learnt, they are keen to take the test as swiftly as possible.